Liverpool Walton

 The Lounge

-Refurbished in January 2019, The Lounge is a modern and comfortable setting with sofa seating for around 20 people.
-The Lounge has four 2-seater and four 3-seater sofas, 4 large oak coffee tables, oak sideboard, and a Sharp plasma screen TV with Freeview & a DVD Player and an iPod Dock.
+The Lounge is a modern and comfortable setting with sofa seating for around 20 people.
+The Lounge has four 2-seater and four 3-seater sofas, 4 large oak coffee tables, oak sideboard, and a 80-inch LG smart TV with Freeview & a DVD Player.
 There is a servery area through the wall to Kitchen 1.

 Capacity: 20